Tabor Robak

-Tabor Robak (born May 31, 1986) is an American Contemporary Artist working in New Media, living in New York City.
+Tabor Robak (born May 31, 1986) is an American contemporary artist working in New Media, living in Paris, France.
 Robak is primarily known for his trailblazing digital art practice, multi-channel video installations and generative artworks.
 Robak's work has been exhibited and collected internationally at renowned institutions such as Museum of Modern Art, Serpentine, National Gallery of Victoria, Albright Knox, and Migros Museum.
-In 2014, Robak was named in Forbes’ 30 under 30 in Art.
+In 2014, Robak was named in Forbes 30 Under 30 in Art.
 Robak has guest lectured MFA students at Yale and co-taught an MFA course on real time 3D at New York University.

 The Metropolitan Museum of Art describes Robak as a "prodigy of digital effects" and "the most talented and interesting artist using computer graphics today."

 Early life and education

 Tabor Robak was born in Portland, Oregon.
 He began working freelance as a photoshop editor at the age of 13, before earning a BFA from Pacific Northwest College of Art in Portland, Oregon.
 After earning his degree in 2010, Robak moved to New York City and began participating in group shows internationally at places such as MoMA PS1, Rhizome, Thaddeus Ropac, and the Lyon Biennale before his first solo exhibition at Team Gallery in 2013.